4.1 Apollo 8

 It is also taken very soon after separation from the Saturn IV-

-We also have a 16mm still taken at around the same time, if we examine the amount of Africa visible it would appear to have been taken about 15 minutes after the still image (figure 4.1.4).
+We also have a 16mm still taken at around the same time, if we examine the amount of Africa visible it would appear to have been taken about 15 minutes after the still image (figure 4.1.4), and perhaps 90 minutes after the first sequence of Earth photos in magazine 16, taken shortly after TLI -

 In this image, the long shadows are cast by the clouds over the Amazon, and the yellow & purple arrows point to the same weather systems as they do in the previous figure, although only the thin tail curling away from the yellow arrow system is still visible.